ClementRepository/TerraformforAbsoluteBeginners/README.md

 - How to install Tabby Terminal

 ## Project 3: Sign up for Amazon Web Services
 _Note: You will have to sign up with a credit card that will be attached to the account.
-Charges may apply when completing later exercises._
+Charges may apply when completing later exercises, but it does have a free tier from which most work done would be free of charge._
 You will learn:
 - How to sign up for an AWS account
 - How to create a key pair